efmomoh/alx-pre_course/README.md

-My first readme in this repo
+My first readme in this repo is up to date